Ex-Obama intel bosses snipe at Trump from sidelines amid concern over politicized agencies

 But this climate, in turn, has seen a transformation in the role played by leading ex-intelligence and law enforcement officials.
 Obama figures like Brennan are playing an active part in the 'resistance' on social media and cable news.

-Former FBI director James Comey, fired by Trump last year, tore into Republicans over the memo release -- first likening them to "weasels and liars" and Joe McCarthy, and then declaring the "Dishonest and misleading memo wrecked the House intel committee ... and inexcusably exposed classified investigation of an American citizen."
+Former FBI Director James Comey, fired by Trump last year, tore into Republicans over the memo release -- first likening them to "weasels and liars" and Joe McCarthy, and then declaring the "Dishonest and misleading memo wrecked the House intel committee ... and inexcusably exposed classified investigation of an American citizen."

 Meanwhile, he has been subtweeting the president on a regular basis.
 Comey has a tell-all book out later this year, not coincidentally titled: “A Higher Loyalty: Truth, Lies and Leadership.”